OlegBash599/AnyTabUpdateTask/README.md

 In Russian you can add your comments here:
 The Old-Merry **SAPFORUM**: https://sapboard.ru/forum/viewtopic.php?f=13&t=100324

-The well-structured educational and library organization SAPLAND: https://sappro.sapland.ru/kb/articles/stats/konsistentnoe-obnovlenie-bazi-dannih-pri-pomoschi-phunktsionala-any-tab-update-t.html
+The well-structured educational and library organization <a href="https://www.sapland.ru/" target="_blank">SAPLAND.ru</a>: https://sappro.sapland.ru/kb/articles/stats/konsistentnoe-obnovlenie-bazi-dannih-pri-pomoschi-phunktsionala-any-tab-update-t.html